Veterinary Assistant Full Job Market

-- Restraining animals during examination and laboratory procedures
+- Restraining animals during examinations and laboratory procedures

 - Monitoring and caring for animals after surgery